 In order to ensure that the beliefs of the Lake Central School Corporation are carried out to their fullest, it is necessary to provide opportunities that support these beliefs.
-In order to accomplish this it is necessary that a structured system be developed and implemented.
+Therefore, it is necessary that a structured system be developed and implemented.